 Includes 1 UK Number

 VoIP has revolutionised cloud-based communications for businesses around the world.
 Giving them flexibility that just can’t be offered by traditional phone systems.
-We’re here to help you understand everything you need to know about VoIP, and why it’s your best option for a new business phone system.
+We’re here to help you understand everything you need to know about VoIP, and why a VoIP phone system is the best option for your new business phone system

 A VoIP service works a little differently from a PSTN.
 When you transmit your voice via IP you aren’t sending it down a phone line, you’re converting it into a digital packet then transmitting it via IP.